wfondrie/depthcharge/CONTRIBUTING.md

 First off, thank you for taking the time to contribute.

-The following document provides guidelines for contributing to the documentation and the code of depthcharge. **No contribution is too small!** Even fixing a simple typo in the documentation is immensely helpful.
+The following document provides guidelines for contributing to the documentation and the code of Depthcharge. **No contribution is too small!** Even fixing a simple typo in the documentation is immensely helpful.

 ## Contributing to the documentation

-We use [sphinx](https://www.sphinx-doc.org/en/master/) generate our documentation and deploy it to this site.
-Most of the pages on the site are created from simple text files written in the reStructuredText markup language.
+We use [mkdocs](https://www.mkdocs.org/) generate our documentation and deploy it to this site.
+Most of the pages on the site are created from simple text files written in the Markdown markup language.
 There are three exceptions to this:

-1. The API and command line documentation are automatically generated from the documentation contained in the code.
+1. The API.

 2. The Vignettes are created from Jupyter notebooks.

-3. The Code of Conduct, Release Notes, and this Contributing document are markdown files that live in the root of the depthcharge repository.
+3. The Code of Conduct, Release Notes, Changlog, and this Contributing document are markdown files that live in the root of the Depthcharge repository.

 ### Editing most documents